-Question 3.5: Do you agree with Ofcom?s approach to the application of the 2003 Act to ISPs outside the initial definition of Qualifying ISP?
-If you favour an alternative approach, can you provide detail and supporting evidence for that approach?:

-The suggestion that public intermediaries such as libraries will have to collect at some point in the future address details from all users is onerous on those organisations and users, and is contrary to the Government policy of encouraging people to use the Internet and to develop their digital literacy.
+- Question 3.5: Do you agree with Ofcom's approach to the application of the 2003 Act to ISPs outside the initial definition of Qualifying ISP?
+If you favour an alternative approach, can you provide detail and supporting evidence for that approach? - 3.5 The suggestion that public intermediaries such as ourselves will at some point in the future have to collect address details from all users is onerous to those organisations and users, and is contrary to the Government policy of encouraging people to use the Internet and to develop their digital literacy.
 This appears to be a major policy shift, and one that has not been approved by Ministers or debated in Parliament.
-This, together with the potential costs of implementing new measures to remain within the DEA, and technical measures to reduce risks of infringement, as well as potentially 25% of costs associated with potential infringements could lead to some libraries or education institutions no longer offering wifi or other types of Internet connections to their patrons, which totally defeats the Government's intention of a Digital Britain.
+This, together with the potential costs of implementing new measures to remain within the DEA, and technical measures to reduce risks of infringement, as well as potentially 25% of costs associated with potential infringements, could lead to some libraries or education institutions no longer offering internet connections to their patrons, which totally defeats the Government's intention of a Digital Britain.

-Question 3.6: Do you agree with Ofcom?s approach to the application of the Act to subscribers and communications providers?
-If you favour alternative approaches, can you provide detail and supporting evidence for those approaches?:
+Question 3.6: Do you agree with Ofcom's approach to the application of the Act to subscribers and communications providers?
+If you favour alternative approaches, can you provide detail and supporting evidence for those approaches?